ngx-translate/core/README.md

 #### How to handle missing translations
 You can setup a provider for `MissingTranslationHandler` in the bootstrap of your application (recommended), or in the `providers` property of a component.
 It will be called when the requested translation is not available.
 The only required method is `handle` where you can do whatever you want.
+If this method returns a value or an observable (that should return a string), then this will be used.
-Just don't forget that it will be called synchronously from the `get` & `instant` methods.
+Just don't forget that it will be called synchronously from the `instant` method.

 ##### Example:
 Create a Missing Translation Handler